 Sally Perkins provides some advice on preparing for a career in Sports Management.

 Jobs as a sports coach can be hard to come by, so it's essential to prepare as thoroughly as possible to maximise your chances against the competition.
 Research suggests that the market for UK coaching jobs is expanding, which means that more coaches will be vying for professional careers in sports coaching and management.
-After reviewing the legal responsibilities of sports coaching, there are some key moves you can make to boost your odds of securing a coaching job.
+Jobs as a sports coach can be hard to come by, so it's essential to prepare as thoroughly as possible to maximise your chances against the competition.
+After reviewing the legal responsibilities of sports coaching, you can make some key moves to boost your odds of securing a coaching job.

 Polish Your Credentials

 Your first step on the job market should be to polish your CV and cover letter to look professional and up-to-date with your current career accomplishments.

 If there is one thing that will prevent your CV from landing in the discard pile, it is turning in a well-tailored application.
 If you found a dream job, sports management job posting, first off, carefully read the advertisement.
 Highlight any words indicative of what the recruiter requires of a candidate.
 In the end, you will end up with a convenient list of necessary skills and experience that should land in your CV will to fit the post's requirements.
 The next step is to make sure your CV looks clean and polished by using a professional CV template.
 Want to see what this looks like in practice?
 Have a look at these CV templates."

 For a cover letter, draft and revise a preliminary version of your letter that stresses your coaching experience, and then tailor it to the specifics of each job you apply for.
-It's also worthwhile to browse the entry requirements for coaching jobs in the UK so that you can ensure you meet the standard qualifications.
+It's also worthwhile to browse the entry requirements for coaching jobs in the UK to ensure you meet the standard qualifications.

 Highlight Your Versatility